pepper-jk/homebrew_5e/mounts.md

 It should fit and feel real.
 In the best case these features are unique to the mount.

+> Variant Rule: rest based actions
+> either 3/day = short rest, 1/day = long rest
+> or 3/day = 1 slot on a short rest and all 3 on a long rest
+> and 1/day = 1 slot on a long rest

 | HP    | temporary HP  |
 |-------|---------------|
 | 1-9   | 5 times the rider’s character level or challenge rating